electrolux-oss/electrolux-oss.github.io/blogs/reimagining-cloud-cost-management.md

 The goal was to raise cost awareness rather than merely save money.
 Over 10 teams joined, and five excelled.
 We collaborated closely with AWS, who provided deep dives into pricing models, best practices, and specific use case advice.
 AWS also facilitated a FinOps workshop, introducing tools and methodologies.

-Monthly reviews with AWS highlighted optimization opportunities, and our SRE team held monthly check-ins with product teams to address questions.
+Monthly reviews with AWS highlighted optimization opportunities, and our Platform Engineering team held monthly check-ins with product teams to address questions.
 This initiative led to product teams analyzing costs from various perspectives — some focusing on databases, others on logs/metrics, and some optimizing CI/CD pipelines.

 Key insights gained from this program include understanding vendors’ complex pricing models, essential for decision-making.
 For instance, data transfer costs vary by region.
 However, the most significant outcome was the 20% reduction in our monthly cloud costs achieved through this simple initiative.